aldorona/contur/sivells/readme.txt

 Sivells reports the input cards and output file of a MACH 4 axisymmetric nozzle.
 The version of the code in this repository was run in May 2019 on this test case and the same output was obtained.

+The "JD" parameter allows for the direct control of the nozzle geometry.
+By changing the JD parameter and the BMACH parameter in the proposed input file (JD=-1 and BMACH=3.2), a planar nozzle contour will be obtained.
+BMACH represents the Mach number at point B, which is the point at which the downstream method of characteristics solution is initiated.
+It is recommended to keep the Mach number at this point equal to 80% of the design Mach number (CMC parameter).

 The author, Luiza Florentina Zavalan, under the guide of project supervisor Aldo Rona, typeset Appendix D from the freely available